sofiabravo103/twitter-tweets-extractor/README.md

 # twitter-extractor

-An extraction tool for  building machine learning training sets from Twitter.
+An extraction tool for  building machine learning training sets based on tweets from Twitter.

 ## Set up ##